Characterizing Pattern Matching and Its Limits on Compositional Task Structures: Formalizing Pattern Matching with Functional Equivalence

-We now develop a formal framework of the coverage principle.
-We first provide an intuitive illustration with a two-hop compositional task, then generalize the intuitions to formalize the coverage principle for more general compositional tasks.
+We now develop a formal framework for pattern matching.
+We first provide an intuitive illustration with a two-hop structure, then generalize to arbitrary fixed-length discrete-sequence tasks.

-Imagine a learner\footnote{By ``learner'', we mean any system that learns from data (\textit{e.g.}, neural networks).} observing input-output pairs determined by a function $f: \gX^3 \to \gX$.
-The input $\vx=(x_1,x_2,x_3)\in \gX^3$ is a sequence of three discrete tokens and the output is a single token, where each token is sampled from a finite set $\gX$.\footnote{For brevity, we use a shared token set $\gX$.
-Position-specific domains $\gX_i$ can be embedded as subsets of an enlarged token set $\tilde{\gX} = \gX_1 \cup \gX_2 \cup \gX_3$ without loss of generality.} Being unknown to the learner, let $f$ be a function that can be factorized as the composition of two primitive functions as $f(\vx)=f_2(f_1(x_1,x_2),x_3)$, where $f_1 : \gX^2 \to \gX$ and $f_2 : \gX^2 \to \gX$, as illustrated in \cref{fig:structure-twohop}.
-How can the learner generalize by only seeing the input-output pairs?
+Imagine a learner observing data determined by $f: \gX^3 \to \gX$.
+The input $\vx=(x_1,x_2,x_3)\in \gX^3$ is a sequence of three discrete tokens and the output is a single token, where each token is chosen from a finite set $\gX$. \footnote{ For brevity, we use a shared token set $\gX$ in most parts of this paper.
+A more general notion using position-specific domains (e.g., `$\gX_i$') can be used; e.g., see \cref{subapp:proofs_preliminaries}. } Suppose (unknown to the learner) that $f$ factorizes as the composition of two primitive functions, $f(\vx)=f_2(f_1(x_1,x_2),x_3)$, where $f_1 : \gX^2 \to \gX$ and $f_2 : \gX^2 \to \gX$, as illustrated in \cref{fig:structure-twohop}.
+How can the learner generalize by only seeing the input-output patterns?

-\textbf{Our key intuition is that a learner exploits the compositional structure only when observations show that two fragments behave identically.} For instance, assume that $f_1(x_1,x_2)=f_1(x_1',x_2')=b$ for $(x_1, x_2), (x_1', x_2') \in \gX^2$.
-From the underlying structure, these fragments are functionally equivalent, \textit{i.e.}, substituting one for the other never changes the output.
-If observations consistently support their equivalence, \textit{i.e.}, $f(x_1,x_2,x_3)=f(x_1',x_2',x_3)$ for observed $x_3$ values, this equivalence can be \emph{supported} (\cref{fig:coverage_illustration}~(Left)).
-Intuitively, the learner would be able to harness this equivalence to generalize to an unseen input $(x_1', x_2', x_3'')$, provided the learner has seen $f(x_1, x_2, x_3'')$.
+Our key intuition is that \textbf{a learner exploits the underlying patterns only when two fragments of inputs are observed to behave identically.} For instance, assume that two fragments $(x_1, x_2), (x_1', x_2') \in \gX^2$ give the same implicit intermediate state upon the application of $f_1$, i.e., $f_1(x_1,x_2)=f_1(x_1',x_2')=b$.
+These fragments behave identically regardless of context, i.e., they are \textbf{functionally equivalent}: for all $x_3 \in \gX$, $f(x_1,x_2,x_3)=f(x_1',x_2',x_3)$.
+If observations consistently support their equivalence, i.e., $f(x_1,x_2,x_3)=f(x_1',x_2',x_3)$ for observed $x_3$ values, this equivalence can be supported (\cref{fig:coverage_illustration}~Left).
+Intuitively, the learner would harness this equivalence pattern to predict $f(x_1', x_2', x_3'')$, provided the training set contains $f(x_1, x_2, x_3'')$.